 These questions inform architecture and platform decisions:

-- What platforms are you targeting?
+What platforms are you targeting?
 Mobile, PC, console, web, or multiple?
 Each platform has different requirements, certification processes, and development costs.
+If you are considering porting an existing game to new platforms, our Porting Feasibility Checker can help assess complexity and cost.

-- Do you have engine preferences?
+Do you have engine preferences?
 Unity, Unreal, Godot, or custom?
 Existing expertise or licensing constraints often dictate this choice.
+If you are unsure, our Engine Comparison Tool can help narrow it down.

 Business Model